CodeEditApp/CodeEdit/CONTRIBUTING.md

 Tap the **"Fork"** button on the top of the site.
 After forking clone the forked repository to your Mac.

+## Explore Issues

+Find issues from the Issues tab or from the To Do column in our project.
+If you find an issue you want to work on, please indicate it in the issue and/or attach a draft PR once available.
+A moderator will then assign the Issue and/or PR to you.

 ## Open the Workspace

 Inside the CodeEdit folder you just cloned to your Mac, make sure you open the `CodeEdit.xcworkspace` file with Xcode.